Mouad Hajji resigns as Caf general secretary | Goal.com

 "Thanks to Mouad Hajji, who has been a great contributor to African football," he tweeted.

+Merci @hajji_mouad, qui a été un grand contributeur du #football africain ! / Thanks to @hajji_mouad, who has been a great contributor to continental #African #football ! ⚽️ https://t.co/q4jxwjKpHd— Ahmad Ahmad (@AAhmad_CAF) March 2, 2020

-The emergency committee will now meet to appoint an acting general secretary.
+The Caf emergency committee will now meet to appoint an acting general secretary.

-Before his position in Caf, Hajji was former head of Raja Casablanca’s ethics committee, Chief of Staff of the Moroccan Ministry of Youth and Sports, then assistant director of the Club World Cups that took place in Morocco in 2013 and 2014.
+Before his position at Caf, Hajji was head of Raja Casablanca’s ethics committee, Chief of Staff of the Moroccan Ministry of Youth and Sports, and assistant director of the Club World Cups which took place in Morocco in 2013 and 2014.